turingschool/curriculum/source/projects/eventmanager.markdown

 #### A First Run

-Change the instruction in your script to `jsa.rank_times` and run it.
+Change the instruction in your script to `manager.rank_times` and run it.
 You should see a column of hours (0 to 23) and a column of totals (all zero).

 The only thing new here is the method `each_with_index`.
 It works just like `each`, but it includes an `index` value which indicates the current element's position in the list.
 So for the first item in the list, the `index` is `0`, for the second it is `1` and so on.